 Ensure that the gas regulator is correctly connected to the gas cylinder in gas bottle compartment and that the hose is tight.

-Before turning on the gas supply, ensure that all gas operated equipment in the motorhome is turned off which is shown.
+Before turning on the gas supply, ensure that all gas operated equipment in the motorhome is turned off.